matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 import { Deployer } from "@matterlabs/hardhat-zksync-deploy";

 export default async function (hre: HardhatRuntimeEnvironment) {
   const wallet = new Wallet("<PRIVATE-KEY>");
   const deployer = new Deployer(hre, wallet);
   const factoryArtifact = await deployer.loadArtifact("AAFactory");
   const aaArtifact = await deployer.loadArtifact("TwoUserMultisig");

   // Deposit some funds to L2 in order to be able to perform L2 transactions.
   // You can remove the depositing step if the `wallet` has enough funds on zkSync const depositAmount = ethers.utils.parseEther("0.001");
   const depositHandle = await deployer.zkWallet.deposit({
     to: deployer.zkWallet.address,
     token: utils.ETH_ADDRESS,
     amount: depositAmount,
   });
   await depositHandle.wait();

   // Getting the bytecodeHash of the account const bytecodeHash = utils.hashBytecode(aaArtifact.bytecode);

   const factory = await deployer.deploy(factoryArtifact, [bytecodeHash], undefined, [
     // Since the factory requires the code of the multisig to be available,
-        // we should pass it here as well. aaArtifact.bytecode
+    // we should pass it here as well. aaArtifact.bytecode,
   ]);

   console.log(`AA factory address: ${factory.address}`);
 }
 ```